What is the H2B visa?

 - South Africa and Romania – Workaway and Petrina Group

-- If you wan to try your luck to go private or if you looking to extent your H2b visa while in the US see this list of Employers – H2b List of Employers
+- If you want to try to go private (without an Agency) or if you looking to extent your H2b visa while in the US see this list of Employers – H2b List of Employers

 The US is an amazing country, travel as much as you can and stay the whole 3 years if you can/want.

 - Local travel to US Embassy or Consulate – $150